Use your keyboard arrow keys to navigate

 Melt Festival

 Melt Festival is a major music event in the community calendar.
 Each year, the festival strives to provide a platform for unique and diverse artists to showcase their work and reach new audiences.
-The annual event is a place where people from all walks of life have the opportunity to access a wide range of music, cultures, and art.
+The annual event is a place where people from all walks of life have the opportunity to access a wide range of music, art and culture.

 Evaluation Methodology

-Melt Co. engaged Culture Counts to conduct an evaluation of their Melt Festival event, as well as to assess the economic impact.
+Melt Co. engaged Culture Counts to conduct an evaluation of their Melt Festival event, as well as to assess the economic impact generated.
 The evaluation was conducted by surveying members of the general public.
-Surveys were delivered through intercept interviews organised by Culture Counts and distributed to ticket holders.
+Surveys were delivered through intercept interviews collected by a fieldwork team at the event, as well as an online survey that was distributed to ticket holders following the event.
 In partnership with Culture Counts, this survey was designed and developed to evaluate the strategic goals and outcomes of Melt Festival.

 Each survey contained a range of ‘dimension’ questions, asking stakeholders about their experience of the event.
 These dimensions have been developed and tested in collaboration with industry, practitioners, and academics to measure the impact and value of arts and cultural events and activities.